 In Yoga Therapy, we work together to explore the most appropriate techniques and tools that will improve your health and wellbeing.

-If you are interested in trying Yoga Therapy to help aid your wellbeing please email me at firstname.lastname@example.org expressing an interest or use the form below.
-Your confidentiality is respected at all times.
+If you are interested in trying Yoga Therapy to help aid your wellbeing please download and complete the questionnaire below and email to firstname.lastname@example.org to book an initial consultation.
+The consultation will last 60 minutes (via Zoom) and costs £60.00 Your confidentiality is respected at all times.